Sensitive Position Statement

 This position is a “designated position” meaning this position could potentially be required to work (depending on the event) during an emergency closing.

 Statement of Economic Interest

 This position does NOT require a Statement of Personal Economic Interest.

 Restricted Position Statement

 A restricted position would be subject to availability of funding.
-This is NOT designated as a restricted position.
+This is a restricted position.

 Chief Objective of Position